-We could be negatively impacted by the Russian-Ukraine conflict or similar global events.
+We could be negatively impacted by the global conflicts or similar events.

-The Russian-Ukraine conflict, and any expansion of the Russian-Ukraine conflict, could adversely affect our business and operations.
+The aforementioned areas of conflict, and any expansion of such conflicts, could adversely affect our business and operations.
 We outsource certain software development services to third parties in the Ukraine.
 Since the onset of the active Russian-Ukraine conflict, our contractors have been able to continue their work.
 However, those services could be more negatively impacted in the future.